 - How does mutual recognition of third party refiner due diligence audits work?

-From 2017, Good Delivery List refiners will be required to perform audits against the Responsible Gold Guidance.
+From 2017, Good Delivery List refiners will be required to perform audits against the Responsible Gold or Silver Guidance.
 Supporting documentation from audits under other industry schemes may be submitted as part of the refiner’s audit deliverables.
-More information can be found under Section 1.4 of the Third Party Audit Guidance, available here.